microsoft/azure-pipelines-tasks/docs/authoring/commands.md

             </td>
             <td>
                 <p align="left">
-                    Set variable in variable service of taskcontext.
-The first task can set an variable, and following tasks are able to use the variable.<br>
+                    Sets a variable in the variable service of taskcontext.
+The first task can set a variable, and following tasks are able to use the variable.
+The variable is exposed to the following tasks as an environment variable.<br>
                     Example: <br>
                     ##vso[task.setvariable variable=testvar;]testvalue<br>
                 </p>
             </td>
             <td>